-Admission to Teacher Education Program.
-At the end of 12 graduate semester hours, those seeking Teaching Licensure must complete the following:
+Transition Point Two (TP2): Admission to Teacher Education Program (aka Candidacy).
+At the end of twelve (12) graduate semester hours, those seeking teaching licensure must complete the following:

-- 1. Submit an application for admission to Teacher Education program.
+- 1. Submit an application for admission to the Teacher Education program.
 (This will also be considered application for candidacy status.) - 2.
 Submit a plan outlining the completion of the program. - 3.
-Have a GPA of 3.00 or above on 12 or more graduate hours. - 4.
+Have a GPA of 3.00 or above on twelve (12) or more graduate hours. - 4.
 Be a member of a professional organization. - 5.
 Submit an updated portfolio for review. - 6.
 Participate in an interview with an appropriate advisor.
 At this time, the advisor will: - a.
-Review the application, portfolio, Student Disposition Forms, and other materials. - b.
-Conduct an interview with each applicant.
+Review the application, portfolio, student disposition forms, and other materials. - b.
+Conduct an interview with the applicant.

-Note: Admission to the graduate program does not assure a student that he/she will be admitted to the Teacher Education program, Administration program, Special Education program, or the School Counseling program, all leading to Licensure.
+NOTE: Admission to the graduate program does not assure a student that he/she will be admitted to the Teacher Education program, Administration program, Special Education program, or the School Counseling program, all leading to Licensure.
 In addition to academic ability, such factors as disposition, reliability, honesty, and suitability for the professional position being sought will be considered.
 Even if not admitted to the licensure program, the student may be provided an opportunity to complete requirements for the graduate degree.

-Students must have a minimum 3.00 graduate GPA and the required Praxis Examinations must be passed before a recommendation will be made for a traditional teaching license.
-Praxis tests related to the specific licensure sought must be taken prior to program completion.
-Registration materials may be obtained online at: www.ets.org.
-Students should plan to take the required tests prior to student teaching and must register well in advance of the test date.
+Licensure Requirements.
+Before a recommendation will be made for a traditional teaching license, students must have completed their program of study, have a minimum 3.00 graduate GPA, and have passed all state-required assessments for their licensure area.
+Praxis registration materials may be obtained online at: www.ets.org.
+Students should plan to take the required assessments prior to student teaching and must register well in advance of the test date.